 At London Governess, we understand how important it is to find the perfect person to help care for a newborn baby.
 That is why we have an extensive database of candidates and a strict vetting procedure to ensure our clients’ little ones are always in the very best of hands.
 As a maternity nurse, you will have a lot of duties, though it will certainly pay off.

 Our maternity nurse candidates are on hand right after the birth to ensure that child-rearing is as rewarding as possible, without exhaustion or stress.
-You should help with everything from general newborn baby care to supervising and tidying the baby’s room, doing the baby’s laundry, setting daytime and nighttime routines and preparing bottles.
+You will be required to help with all general newborn baby care, supervising and tidying the baby’s room, doing the baby’s laundry, setting daytime and night-time routines, and preparing bottles.
 You should fully support the mother too, offering postnatal care along with breastfeeding advice and support, and be a professional ally.
-If the mother has multiplse babies, you will help to settle them each into a natural, easy routine so that the mother can spend plenty of one-on-one time with each child.
+If the mother has more than one baby, you will help to settle them into a natural, easy routine so that the mother can spend plenty of one-on-one time with each child.

 Whatever our client’s schedule, your maternity nursing can help.
 Typically, maternity nurses referenced by our company work 10-12 hours per day or 24/7, 5 or 6 days per week.
 Working hours are flexible, ensuring the mother can have a full night’s uninterrupted sleep.
-It is not just nights that are made easy, either – our maternity nurses are self-employed, so you will pay tax and national insurance and let the family focus on their newborn.
+It is not just nights that are made easy, either – as a self-employed maternity nurse, you will handle your tax and national insurance yourself, and let the family focus on their newborn.

 - To be educated and a fully fluent English speaker

 - To have respected qualifications and excellent references

-- To be ready for completely bespoke service
+- To be ready for a completely bespoke service